 Smartbnb is exactly that.
 Smart automated guest communication.
 Some listings will be more particular than others, or you may have different niches.
 There might be a neighborhood cat that your guests need to feed or plants they’ll have to take care of if they stay a certain amount of time.
 You can fully configure it to answer any questions they may have.

-If you want to learn more, read my detailed review and tutorial on how to use Smartbnb for automated guest communication.
+If you want to learn more, read my detailed Smartbnb review & tutorial.